VasanthaSurya/git-and-github/README.md

 # git-and-github
-training team from apssdc  is training us about git and github.
+Training team from apssdc is training us about git and github.
+#First repository